 These include two plant-based dinners such as “Sangam Rice,” which explored the “complexity of rice as experienced in South India,” described in the Facebook event page and “Farm-to-Table Dinner with O, Miami: Blackberry Poems,” which took place at The Cafe at Books and Books and featured a community style setting that was ideal for opening conversations.
 In this manner, they are giving the city a fatherly push in the right direction and exemplifying the progressive trends occurring as a conscious response to the environmental crisis, albeit in a fancy way.

 Aside from climate change, another pressing crisis that the O,Miami Poetry Festival brought awareness to is sexual assault with the event “Silence into Language,” which occurred at A Center for Social Change After #metoo became a national social media phenomenon in October 2017, the gravity of the situation was made clear.
 April also happens to be National Sexual Assault Month.
 It is great to see arts organizations shedding light on societal problems, giving people an outlet for expression and creating vehicles for change.

 All these problems are related.
 How we treat the most vulnerable members of our society, animals, for example, reflects how we treat each other.
 Keeping animals off your plate creates an environment free of violence.
 In this way, the festival was positive.

-We here at Miami Chronicles would like to challenge someone to come up with an actual way to get everyone in Miami-Dade County to experience a poem next April.
-Do you think it is possible?
-Please Comment below.
+We here at Miami Chronicles would like to challenge anyone to come up with an actual way to get a poem to everyone in the city.
+Comment below.